butler54/medical-diagnosis-udn/README.md

   spec:
     featureSet: TechPreviewNoUpgrade
   ```
+1. Enable multi-network policy
+   1. Do so in the UI -> Network -> Network policies.

+2. Buckets:
+   1. Buckets are global and therefore not necessarily reproduceable.
+Currently creating by hand and update config
+      1. One bucket for loki
+      2. Another for the xrays
+3. Update `values-global.yaml` including:
+   1. `global.datacenter.region`
+   2. `global.datacenter.clustername`
+   3. `global.datacenter.domain`
+   4. `global.xraylab.s3.bucketsource`

 4. Install the validated pattern.

 This is primarily as with odf layered into the environment there are more constrains on updates which make your life painful.